throw-out-error/express-fullstack-template/README.md

 # Full Stack Express Template

 A typescript-based webapp template using Express, MongoDB and Monk.
+This template also includes bootstrap and jquery.

 ## Installation